Codemon72/Spickzettel/React.md

 #### Forms and Input fields
+HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state.

 - `<input type="text" value="mike" />` - whatever you write into value will be in the input field no matter what.
 You can't type anymore into it.
 We leverage that by registering that in a variable: